-To make these mixed berry muffins I used a combination of fresh strawberries, raspberries and blueberries, however, you could truly use any combination of fresh berries you enjoy (blackberries would be great!) and frozen berries would work equally well.
-Regardless of what combination you choose, these healthy mixed berry muffins are so golden, fluffy and delicious, nobody will even notice how good they are for you.
+To make these mixed berry muffins I used a combination of fresh strawberries, raspberries, and blueberries, however, you could truly use any combination of fresh berries you enjoy (blackberries would be great!) and frozen berries would work equally well.
+Regardless of what combination you choose, these healthy mixed berry muffins are so golden, fluffy, and delicious, that nobody will even notice how good they are for you.

 Mixed Berry Muffins

 These healthy mixed berry muffins are made with rolled oats, yogurt and lightly sweetened with brown sugar.
 This recipe calls for fresh strawberries, raspberries and blueberries, however, frozen berries would work just as well.